BatchClayderman/compareDirectory/README.md

 The script is reconstructed using multiple classes.

-The language is uniformed to English.
+The language is unified.
+All prompts for interactions are in English.